dkfz-unite/unite-env/README.md

    - Open `unite-environment/applications/unite-vep` folder in terminal
    - Download cache `sh download-cache.sh` (This may take several hours, if download process breaks, run the script again to continue)
    - Extract cache `sh extract-cache.sh`
+1. Download Ensembl data
+   - Open `unite-environment/programs/mysql` folder in terminal
+   - Download cache `sh download-ensembl-cache.sh` (This may take some time, if download process breaks, run the script again to continue)
+   - Extract cache `sh extract-ensembl-cache.sh`
+   - Restore database from cache `sh install-ensembl-cache.sh` (This may take several minutes)

 For custom installation run installation scripts for dedicated programs or applications.